monarc-project/ansible-ubuntu/README.md

 ### Notes

-1. Add an attribute for the ansible inventory:

-    $ ssh monarc@172.16.102.105 sudo -u www-data /usr/local/bin/new_monarc_clients.sh | ./ansible-ubuntu/playbook/add_inventory.py

-2. In the file inventory/hosts:
+1. In the file __inventory/hosts__:

 * the section *dev* is for the FO;
-* the section *master* is for the BO
+* the section *master* is for the BO;
-* master in the section *dev:vars* is the ip/domain of the BO
+* master in the section *dev:vars* is the ip/domain of the BO;
-* publicHost in the section *dev:vars* is the ip/domain of the RPX
+* publicHost in the section *dev:vars* is the ip/domain of the RPX.

+2. Add an attribute for the ansible inventory:

+    $ ssh monarc@<IP-OF-THE-BO> sudo -u www-data /usr/local/bin/new_monarc_clients.sh | ./ansible-ubuntu/playbook/add_inventory.py

+The command above should be launched with cron.

 ## Roles